shop now

 Breaking it Down

-PHA is a naturally-occurring biopolymer derived from the fermentation of canola oil that maintains the feel and user experience of traditional plastic.
+Derived from the fermentation of canola oil, PHA is a naturally-occurring biopolymer that maintains the feel and user experience of traditional plastic.
 Because of its organic make-up, PHA acts as an energy and food source for bacteria.
-Ultimately, phade® straws biodegrade wherever there is significant bacteria present, such as home compost piles, industrial compost facilities, and even marine environments.
+Ultimately, phade® products biodegrade wherever there are significant bacteria present, such as home compost piles, industrial compost facilities and even marine environments.

 phade blue globe